ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 * Be sure they are indented inside the `class`, just like the ones for `ftoc`.
 * Also, be sure that each one has a different name from all of the others.

-I'll give you the first one, but the rest you must come up with on your own:
+We'll give you the first one, but the rest you must come up with on your own:

 ```
    def test_ctof_1(self):